argonne-lcf/ATPESC_MachineLearning/README.md

 ## Using Google Colab

-Google Colab involves running Jupyter notebooks, which you have experience with from earlier in the week.
+Google Colab involves running Jupyter notebooks, which you will also be using next week.

 Do the following before you come to the tutorial:
 *  You need a Google Account to use Colaboratory